onaio/ansible-grp/README.md

 # ansible-grp

-Install and configure Kaznet web app.
+Install and configure grp frontend and backend.

 ## How it works